phpbench/phpbench/README.md

 The class name must end with `Bench` (this is just to optimize finding benchmark files).

-The method is known as the benchmark *subject* and each method accepts an `Iteration` from which can be accessed contextual information.
+The method is known as the benchmark *subject* and each method optionally accepts an `Iteration` from which can be accessed contextual information.

 You can annotate **both** the class and the subject methods with any of the following annotations: